Azure/azure-init/README.md

 ## Testing

 There are two different sets of tests: unit tests and end-to-end (e2e tests).
-To run unit tests, use cargo test.
+To run unit tests, use `cargo test`.
 To run end-to-end testing, use `make e2e-test`, which will create a test user, ssh directory, place mock ssh keys, and then clean up the test artifacts afterwards.